Abhaybsingh19w33/SAP/OData/9 Testing CRUD-Q operations from Gateway Client.md

 ![alt text](image-135.png)

-Use READ request to get details for Carrier ‘AI’.
-Copy the request using the button ‘Use as Request’.
+Use READ request to get details for Carrier 'AI'.
+Copy the request using the button 'Use as Request'.

 ![alt text](image-136.png)